 What is Bima?

 Bima is dedicated to becoming the premier interfaith dispute resolution service.
-The company's core mission involves increasing awareness of mediation and arbitration as more cost-effective, efficient, and less stressful alternatives to traditional court systems.
-Bima emphasizes the positive impact of empathy and communication in resolving conflicts and accommodating diverse religious beliefs.
-Furthermore, the organization strives to ensure equitable access to mediation, arbitration, and other Alternative Dispute Resolution (ADR) processes for the public.
-By fostering a community of skilled mediators and arbitrators, Bima aims to facilitate knowledge sharing and establish best practices, while also garnering support for ADR from religious leaders and encouraging cross-cultural dialogue to prevent future conflicts.
+The company's mission centers on increasing awareness of mediation and arbitration as cost-effective and less stressful alternatives to traditional court systems.
+Bima emphasizes the power of empathy and communication in resolving conflicts and accommodating diverse religious beliefs.
+Furthermore, the organization strives to ensure equitable access to mediation, arbitration, and other Alternative Dispute Resolution (ADR) processes, while fostering a community of mediators and arbitrators to share knowledge and establish best practices.
+A key objective is to garner support for mediation and arbitration from various faith leaders, thereby encouraging cross-cultural dialogue and preventing future conflicts.

 How much funding has Bima raised?